GenaGrig/eCommerce-pp5/README.md

 --- | --- |
 ![Mobile Add Product Page 1 image](/media/screenshots/mobile/add-product-page-1-mobile.jpg) | ![Mobile Add Product Page 2 image ](/media/screenshots/mobile/add-product-page-2-mobile.jpg) |

-Add product page is accessable via link in My Account - Product Management and let site owners, administrators or staff members who has rights add products to ecommerce website.
-It is not neccessary to fill in all fields, but there are required filed that needs to be filled to add product successfully.
-For customer service it is better to fill as much information as possible.
+Add product page is accessible via link in My Account - Product Management and let site owners, administrators or staff members who has rights add products to ecommerce website.
+It is not necessary to fill in all fields, but there are required filed that needs to be filled to add product successfully.
+For customer service, it is better to fill as much information as possible.

-It can be easier to add new product via adming panel, because it has Summernotes editor for easier editing of description of product.
+It can be easier to add new product via admin panel, because it has Summernote editor for easier editing of description of product.

 ![Desktop Add Product Admin Panel with Summernote editor screnshot](/media/screenshots/desktop/admin-panel-with-summernote-editor-desktop.png) |